 With a decent software bundle included, this is a solid upgrade and a great affordable audio interface.

-Read the full review: Focusrite Scarlett 4i4 3rd Gen
+Read our full Focusrite Scarlett 4i4 3rd Gen review

 A rugged 2-in/2-out audio interface with Yamaha preamps